avermeulen/nodebotsday2015/readme.md

 ##Nodebots intro using wheels and lights

+### Control movement

-To control the robot you use the keypress module.
+To control the robot you can use the keypress module.

 More details here: